 Curriculum

-All content is presented within the context of the Bible as the ultimate truth.
+All content is presented within the context of the Bible as the ultimate truth, learning from Christian staff and from a Christian worldview.

 Bible